Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Infrastructure measures to adapt to heavy rain

 Various infrastructure measures are required to make sewers more resistant to heavy rainfall.
-These include the introduction of rainwater retention basins, the greening of roofs and roads and the modernisation of outdated sewer systems.
-These measures can increase the capacity of the wastewater system and minimise the impact of heavy rainfall events;
+These include the introduction of rainwater retention basins, the greening of roofs and roads and the modernization of outdated sewer systems.
+These measures can increase the capacity of the sewage system and minimize the impact of heavy rainfall events.

 Reasons for using data loggers for heavy rain monitoring in the sewer